-VCE Drama equips students with knowledge, skills and confidence to communicate as individuals and collaboratively in social and work-related contexts.
-Dramatic elements are essential features of every performance.
-Actors manipulate dramatic elements to shape and enhance meaning.
+VCE Drama equips students with knowledge, skills and confidence to communicate as individuals and collaboratively in a broad range of social, cultural and work-related contexts.
+The study of drama may provide pathways to training and tertiary study in acting, dramaturgy, theatre-making, script writing, communication and drama criticism.